VikasSardhara/MoneyMath/README.md

 The project consists of the following files:

-1. **process_data.py**: Contains functions for processing stock data and saving it to the `output.txt` file.
-It is responsible for the initial processing of stock data.

-2. **precise_stock_price.py**: Fetches precise stock prices for a given stock, month, and year.
-It is a standalone script that can be used to get precise stock prices for specific periods.
+1. **arima_forecast.py**: Performs an ARIMA (AutoRegressive Integrated Moving Average) analysis on historical stock prices, forecasting future stock prices, and visualizing the results.

-3. **live_price.py**: Fetches and displays live stock prices for specified stock symbols.
+2. **live_price.py**: Fetches and displays live stock prices for specified stock symbols.
 It continuously updates the prices and clears the console for a clean display.

-4. **arima_forecast.py**: Performs an ARIMA (AutoRegressive Integrated Moving Average) analysis on historical stock prices, forecasting future stock prices, and visualizing the results.

-5. **stock_graph_of_each_month.py**: Generates and saves graphs for each month based on processed stock data.
-It uses the processed data obtained from `process_data.py` to create monthly stock price graphs.

-6. **plot_graph.py**: Contains a function for plotting a graph based on the processed data.
-It takes the processed stock data and creates a visual representation in the form of a graph.

-7. **requirements.txt**: Specifies the required libraries and their versions for the project.

-8. **main.py**: Serves as the main entry point, calling functions from other files to execute the entire process.
-It provides a user-friendly interface for running the entire data processing and graph plotting workflow, including generating monthly graphs.

-9. **lowprice_for_eachday.py**: Fetches and prints the lowest stock price for each day of a specified year.
-It fetches stock prices for each day using `precise_stock_price.py` and displays the lowest prices.
+3. **lowprice_for_eachday.py**: Fetches and prints the lowest stock price for each day of a specified year.
+It fetches stock prices for each day using `monthly_graph.py` and displays the lowest prices.

+4. **monthly_graph.py**: Fetches stock prices for a given stock, month, and year.
+It generates and displays graphs for each day of the specified month.

+5. **monthly_price_comparison.py**: Fetches and plot the graph the lowest stock price and highest stock price for each month of a specified year.

+6. **stock_graph_of_each_month.py**: Generates and saves graphs for each month based on processed stock data.
+It uses the processed data obtained from `monthly_graph.py` to create monthly stock price graphs.

 ## Usage